bibliotheca-digitalis/bibliotecha-digitalis-archive/README.md

 - [ ] Add a channel TODO list
 - [ ] Add synced subtitles to videos
+- [ ] Find a way to deal with massive amount of "misinformation" strikes

 ## Channels Fully Archived and Uploaded